Crossing the New Hampshire/Canada Border

 The New Hampshire/Canada border crossing is located on U.S. Route 3 between the towns of Pittsburg, New Hampshire, and Chartierville, Quebec.
 The Pittsburg border crossing station (phone: 819-656-2261) operates 24 hours a day, seven days a week, letting visitors enter New Hampshire at any time.
 The Canadian facility, however, is closed overnight from midnight until 8:00 a.m., so plan your departure accordingly.

 What documents do Canadians need to enter New Hampshire from Canada?

-As of June 1, 2009, Canadian citizens will be required to present one of the following valid WHTI-compliant documents when entering the United States by land or water:
+Canadian citizens must present one of the following valid Western Hemisphere Travel Initiative–compliant documents when entering the U.S. by land:

 - a NEXUS card; or

 - a Free and Secure Trade (FAST) card; or

 - an enhanced driver’s license (EDL) or enhanced identification card (EIC) from a province or territory where a U.S.–approved EDL/EIC program has been implemented; or

 - a Secure Certificate of Indian Status

 Canadian citizens ages 15 and younger require proof of citizenship (an original or a copy of a birth certificate or an original Canadian citizenship card).
 Canadian citizens ages 18 and under who are traveling with a school or organized group, under adult supervision with parental/guardian consent, may present proof of citizenship alone.
 Any adult traveling with children may be required to show evidence of parental/custodial and/or access rights or to provide evidence of the consent of the child's parents, legal guardian, and/or the court to leave Canada with the children.

 The government of Canada advises: "Your Canadian passport is the best document to prove your Canadian citizenship and your right to return to Canada."